niels-2005/cora_customer_agent/README.md

 ### Known Limitations
 - **In-Memory Conversations** - Session state lost on restart (no persistent database).
-  <br>**Possible Solution:** Implement PostgreSQL integration for persistent conversation history and user accounts.
+  **Possible Solution:** Implement PostgreSQL integration for persistent conversation history and user accounts.

 - **Single-User Frontend** - No authentication or multi-user support.
-  <br>**Possible Solution:** Add authentication system with user login and personalized chat history.
+  **Possible Solution:** Add authentication system with user login and personalized chat history.

 - **Limited Reasoning Display** - Reasoning steps not shown in UI when reasoning is enabled

 - **Manual Model Management** - Ollama models must be pulled separately

 - **Semantic Cache Personalization Issue** - The cache stores responses with personalized greetings (e.g., "Hi Niels!").
 When another user with a different name asks the same question, they receive the cached response with the wrong name.
 This occurs because the system prompt is dynamically injected with the user's name.
-  <br>**Possible Solutions:** Remove `user_name` from the context, implement user-specific cache keys (expensive), or exclude personalized responses from caching.
+  **Possible Solutions:** Remove `user_name` from the context, implement user-specific cache keys (expensive), or exclude personalized responses from caching.
 Semantic Cache was implemented for learning purposes.

 - **Hardcoded RAG Parameters** - The number of retrieved documents (`k=1`) and similarity threshold (`0.4`) are fixed in the configuration.
 This one-size-fits-all approach may not be optimal for all queries—some questions might benefit from retrieving multiple documents for comprehensive answers.
-  <br>**Possible Solution:** Allow the agent to dynamically determine the number of documents to retrieve based on query complexity.
+  **Possible Solution:** Allow the agent to dynamically determine the number of documents to retrieve based on query complexity.
 If the agent can dynamically set `k`, a mechanism is needed to prevent excessive retrieval (e.g., `k=100`), which introduces noise and degrades response quality.
-  <br>**Possible Solution:** Implement bounded retrieval (e.g., `min=1, max=10`) and add an embedding-based reranker to filter and prioritize the most relevant documents beyond simple similarity scores.
+  **Possible Solution:** Implement bounded retrieval (e.g., `min=1, max=10`) and add an embedding-based reranker to filter and prioritize the most relevant documents beyond simple similarity scores.

 ### Future Improvements